bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

-The OPTIONAL `acq-<label>` key/value pair corresponds to a custom label the user MAY use to distinguish a different set of parameters used for acquiring the same modality.
+The OPTIONAL `acq-<label>` key/value pair corresponds to a custom label the user MAY use to distinguish a different set of parameters used for acquiring the same contrast.
 For example this should be used when a study includes two T1w images - one full brain low resolution and and one restricted field of view but high resolution.
 In such case two files could have the following names:
 `sub-01_acq-highres_T1w.nii.gz` and `sub-01_acq-lowres_T1w.nii.gz`, however the
 user is free to choose any other label than `highres` and `lowres` as long as they are consistent across subjects and sessions.
-In case different sequences are used to record the same modality (e.g. RARE and FLASH for T1w) this field can also be used to make that distinction.
+In case different sequences are used to record the same contrast (e.g. RARE and FLASH for T1w) this field can also be used to make that distinction.
 At what level of detail to make the distinction (e.g. just between RARE and FLASH, or between RARE, FLASH, and FLASHsubsampled) remains at the discretion of the researcher.